HackYourFuture-CPH/program/courses/Frontend/react/week1/README.md

 ## Session Learning Goals

-By the end of this session, you will be able to:
+By the end of this session, you will:

 ### React